-- Health & Wellness Coach: A Health & Wellness Coach is a person who has successfully attained the certification and credentials as a qualified Health & Wellness Coach from a training organization, whose programs have met the core coaching and health competency requirements of HCANZA Full or Associate Membership.
+- Health & Wellness Coach: A Health & Wellness Coach is a person who has successfully attained the certification and credentials as a qualified Health & Wellness Coach from a training organisation, whose programs have met the core coaching and health competency requirements of HCANZA Full or Associate Membership.

 - Professional Coaching Relationship: A professional coaching relationship exists when coaching includes an agreement (including consent forms and or formal contracts) that defines the rights, roles and responsibilities of each party.

 - Student Member: A student is someone enrolled in an HCANZA approved coach training program to learn the coaching process or to develop and enhance their coaching skills.

 - Conflict of Interest: A situation in which an HCANZA member has a private or personal interest sufficient to appear to influence the objective of their professional role or responsibilities as a Coach, Board Member or Mentor.

 - Confidentiality: The strict adherence to all legal requirements to protect patient and or client personal information, subject to statutory requirements of disclosure.
 An explicit confidentiality agreement between the Health & Wellness Coach and patient and or client is required.

 - Equality: Refers to the rights of individuals to experience in health & wellness coaching acceptance, inclusion and access to resources and opportunity, regardless of their race, ethnicity, national origin, colour, gender, sexual orientation, gender identity, age, religion, immigration status, mental or physical disability, and other areas of human difference.